polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/interact.md

 ## Create Your Own Account

 You can create your own account by selecting the `+ Add Account` button.
 It won't have any tokens yet, but you can send some from Alice or any other pre-funded account.
-Only you will (and your browser) will know the private key for your own account which means nobody can transfer those tokens except you.
+Only you (and your browser) will know the private key for your own account which means nobody can transfer those tokens except you.